-What is a quorum for purposes of conducting the 2018 Annual Meeting?
+What is a quorum for purposes of conducting the 2020 Annual Meeting?

-The presence, in person or by proxy, of the holders of one-third (1/3 rd) of the issued and outstanding common stock, or 2,710,263 shares, entitled to vote at the meeting is necessary to constitute a quorum to transact business.
-If a quorum is not present or represented at the Annual Meeting, the shareholders entitled to vote thereat, present in person or by proxy, may adjourn the Annual Meeting from time to time without notice or other announcement until a quorum is present or represented.
+The presence, in person via attendance at the virtual Annual Meeting or by proxy, of the holders of one-third (1/3rd) of the issued and outstanding common stock, or 11,559,211 shares, entitled to vote at the meeting is necessary to constitute a quorum to transact business.
+If a quorum is not present or represented at the Annual Meeting, the shareholders entitled to vote thereat, present in person via attendance at the virtual Annual Meeting or by proxy, may adjourn the Annual Meeting from time to time without notice or other announcement until a quorum is present or represented.